Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-• Youthful drivers are the costliest to insure, with the cost nearing $514 per month if full coverage is included
+• Teens are charged the highest rates, costing up to $514 per month if comprehensive and collision insurance is included

 Rates by Driver Age